 Freezing

 Fruits can be frozen without added sugar because sugar is not used as a preservative.
 Plan to use frozen fruit within one year for best quality.
 Serve fruit before it is completely thawed to maintain a firmer texture.
-This is especially important, as fruit frozen without added sugar may have a softer texture.
+This is especially important as fruit frozen without added sugar may have a softer texture.

 Pickling

-It is possible to pickle some foods without adding sugar; however, a heat stable sweetener such as sucralose must be used.
+It is possible to pickle some foods without adding sugar; however, a heat-stable sweetener such as sucralose must be used.
 Remember, the naturally occurring carbohydrates (starches and sugar) still must be counted in a reduced-carbohydrate meal plan.

 No-Sugar-Added Sweet Pickle Cucumber Slices

-3½ lbs. of pickling cucumbers
+3½ lb of pickling cucumbers

 Boiling water to cover sliced cucumbers

-4 cups cider vinegar (5 percent)
+4 cups of 5% cider vinegar

 3 cups sucralose